-- 9. This Recommendation was originally rated PC.
-For this report, the Recommendation remains in the same status than in the previous follow-up reports.
-The Authorities indicated since the third follow up report, that the identified deficiencies were addressed in the amendments to the P&G and for fifth report, the references of the FATF Standards reflected in the P&G were provided.
-The Authorities have indicated that the merged and updated NORUT and NOIS will address the recommended actions identified in the first three bullets of the attached matrix.
-The actual merging of the NORUT and NOIS is taking place now and the finalization of the draft is foreseen in January 2016. - 10.
-There is no information regarding the fourth through the sixth bullet point.
+12. This Recommendation was originally rated PC.
+For this report, the Recommendation remains in the same status than in the previous follow-up report.
+The Authorities indicated in the third follow up report, that the identified deficiencies were addressed in the amendments to the P&G and for this report, the references of the FATF Standards reflected in the P&G were provided.
+As indicated by the Authorities in the previous follow-up report, the new draft law, consisting on the merged and updated NORUT and NOIS will address the recommended actions identified in the first three bullets of the attached matrix.

+- 13. There is no information regarding the fourth through the sixth bullet point.
 It is noted that according with the paragraph 14 of the MER, the Examiners concluded that the P&Gs are "other enforceable means" (OEM) under the FATF Methodology.
 As indicated in the MER, these deficiencies shall be addressed in the NORUT and NOIS, which are considered as law or regulation under the FATF Methodology.
-The actual merging of the NORUT and NOIS is taking place now and the finalization of the draft is foreseen in January 2016.
-Recommendation 5 has not been met. - 11.
-Regarding the recommended actions to require insurance companies and insurance brokers to re-examine the relationship with the client to determine whether it's necessary to terminate such relationship and to consider reporting to the MOT if doubts arise relating to the identity of the client after the client has been accepted and accounts have been opened, this recommended action has been met in the P&Gs, in terms of requiring insurance companies and insurance brokers to re-examine the relationship with the client, but have not been met in terms of requiring by law or regulation, to undertake CDD measures, "when doubts arise relating to the identity of the client after the client has been accepted and accounts have been opened" as indicated in the third bullet of the attached matrix for Rec.
+Recommendation 5 has not been met. - 14.
+Regarding the recommended actions to require insurance companies and insurance brokers to re-examine the relationship with the client to determine whether it's necessary to terminate such relationship and to consider reporting to the MOT if doubts arise relating to the identity of the client after the client has been accepted and accounts have been opened, this recommended action has been met in the P&Gs, in terms of requiring insurance companies and insurance brokers to re-examine the relationship with the client, but have not been met in terms of requiring by law or regulation, to undertake CDD measures, "when doubts arise relating to the identity of the client after the client after the client has been accepted and accounts have been opened" as indicated in the third bullet of the attached matrix for Rec.
 5 (which includes financial institutions) and in the previous paragraph.
 This recommended action has been partially met.

-12. Recommendation was originally rated PC.
+15. Recommendation was originally rated PC.
 For this report, the Authorities indicated that there is no new update.
-Currently the MOT continues working on the NORUT and the NOIS which draft is expected to be finalized by January 2016.
+Currently the MOT continues preparing a draft law in which the NORUT and the NOIS are merged and updated.
 In this new law, the obligation to maintain all necessary records on transactions, both domestic and international for a period of five years following the termination of an account or business relationship is included.
 The NOIS and NORUT will address the following actions recommended in the MER: a) Need to include obligation to keep all necessary records on transactions in a law or regulation (NOIS); b) obligation to maintain records of business correspondence for at least five years, following the termination of an account or business relationship is not stated in law or regulation; c) need to require all customer and transaction records and information available to competent Authorities upon appropriate authority on a timely basis, at a law or regulation level.
 Until the text of the amendment of NOIS is finalized is it is not possible to make a proper assessment.
 In that sense, the Recommendation remains in the same status than in the previous follow-up report and the deficiencies remain outstanding.